frazerpearce/IDP_gitdemo/README.md

 - Your assigned student number, from `01` to `20`.
 - A partner who will review your pull request.

-Commands below use `python3`.
-On Windows, use `python` instead if that is the command provided by your installation.

 ## Student A: make the change

 In these instructions, replace `NN` with your two-digit student number.
 For